study-dot-io/study.io/README.md

 # Study.io
 A note from Max:
 Much of the code generated in my PRs were aided with inline completions and chat completions from Github Copilot (mix of Claude Sonnet 4 and Gemini 2.5 models).
-Due to the fragmented nature of inline completions, it is difficult to provide a complete list of all the code which was generated, so it can be assumed that all of the code was.

 As per my discussion with our TA, Albert, on July 31, 2025, the following is sufficient accreditation for my use of AI tools in this project.